m89p067/Scorecard/README.md

 Afterward modify the default parameters with the information contained in your CSV file which will be imported as Pandas DataFrame:
 *    'base_dir' # Path of the directory where the CSV resides
 *   'filename'# filename of the CSV with the log2 Fold change and Adjusted p-values.
 Should include gene names or gene ID as separate column
-*    'zscore'= # Perform standardization on log2 F.C. values
+*    'zscore' # Perform standardization on log2 F.C. values
 *    'Treatment1 name' # custom name of Treatment 1
 *    'Treatment2 name' # custom name of Treatment 2
 *    'Control name' # custom name of Control/Baseline